nephio-project/porch/docs/content/en/docs/1_overview/_index.md

   Register a Git or OCI repository once, and Porch automatically discovers all packages within it.
 No manual inventory management.

 * **Function execution**
-  Apply kpt functions to transform and validate packages.
+  Apply KRM functions to transform and validate packages.
 Functions run in isolated containers with results tracked in package history.

 * **Package cloning and upgrades**
   Clone packages from upstream sources and automatically upgrade them when new upstream versions are published.
 Three-way merge handles local customizations.

 * **GitOps integration**
   All changes are committed to Git with full history.
-Works seamlessly with Config Sync and other GitOps deployment tools.
+Works seamlessly with [Flux](https://fluxcd.io/), [Config Sync](https://docs.cloud.google.com/kubernetes-engine/config-sync/docs/how-to/installing-config-sync) and other GitOps deployment tools.

 * **Multi-repository orchestration**
   Manage packages across multiple Git and OCI repositories from a single control plane.
 Controllers can automate cross-repository operations.